-Graphic Procesor Unit = GPU.
-This is an acceleration oricesir used for a PCI-Express card for gamming PCs.
+Graphic Processor Unit = GPU.
+This is an acceleration card for gaming PCs.
 But you can also do cool applications for GPU using special libraries.
 This enable DML (Deep Machine Learning) algorithms to run especially for Nvidia GPUs.
 AMD and Nvidia this time are competing against each other in this market.
 Intel does not make video cards for HPC.

 Titan RDX - GPU Video Card

 AIC = Add-in Card.
 This is a new kind of storage that is Non Volatile Memory Express (NVMe).
 It is based on MLC (Multi Level Cell) like SSD except that is much faster then a normal SSD.
 In next picture you can see the brand: "Intel Optane SSD AIC Internal Solid State Drive (SSD)".
 Also Western Digital makes a similar card called "WD Black AIC 1TB PCI-Express".